-The subject building is a two-storey residential building.
-The building was constructed in 1900 and covered approximately 2,314 square feet.
-The subject building was observed to be constructed with a concrete and stone masonry foundation, wood frame construction with brick cladding and a flat roof.
-The interior walls were drywall, ceramic tiles, or brick and mortar.
-Throughout the subject building, ceilings were observed to be either drywall or texture coat.
-The floors were generally a combination of ceramic tiles, laminate, concrete, carpet, or hardwood.
+The subject building is a three-storey residential building.
+The building was constructed in 1920 and covers approximately 2,260 square feet.
+The subject building was observed to be constructed with a concrete foundation, wood frame construction with brick cladding and asphalt shingle roof.
+The interior walls were plaster, drywall, or stone masonry.
+Throughout the subject building, ceilings were observed to be either plaster, drywall, or texture coat.
+The floors were generally a combination of wood, ceramic tile, Vinyl Sheet Flooring, carpet, and concrete.